Moment of inertia for an isosceles Triangle-Ix,Iy.

 For an external resource, the definition of the moment of inertia with solved problems is 2nd moment of inertia.

-This is the next post, Product of inertia Ixy for an isosceles triangle.
+The next post is Product of inertia Ixy for an isosceles triangle.